How to Plant, Grow, and Care for Ipomoea Tricolor

 In USDA zones 3-10, Ipomoea tricolor is a common sight.
 This is especially true in warmer climates where it can create a screen of vines and flowers, some of which are heavenly blue!

-Growing from 6-15 feet in height, it’s as likely to creep up a tree or the side of your house as a trellis.
+Growing from six to fifteen feet in height, Ipomoea tricolor is as likely to creep up a tree or the side of your house as a trellis.
 Small tendrils extend off the vine and grab onto most surfaces, even other vines!

-Other Ipomoea species (including Ipomoea purpurea and Ipomoea nil) are commonly called morning glories as well.
-These aren’t the same species as Ipomoea tricolor, although they’re related.
-Today we’re going to stick with the tricolored variety and its growing conditions, but many other species are out there.
+Other Ipomoea species (including Ipomoea purpurea and Ipomoea nil) are also commonly called morning glories.
+Although they’re related, these aren’t the same species as Ipomoea tricolor.
+Today, we’re going to stick with the tricolored variety and its growing conditions, but many other species are out there.

-The term “grannyvine” is a common name used for wild-growing ipomoea tricolor.
+The term “grannyvine” is a common name used for wild-growing Ipomoea tricolor.
 It’s a more accurate term than “morning glory”, simply because it’s less likely to be confused with other species!
 However, it’s less fashionable.
-No matter if you call your plants grannyvines or heavenly blue Mexican morning glories, you’ll have something stunning to see.
+Whether you call your plants grannyvines or heavenly blue Mexican morning glories, you’ll have something stunning to see.

 If you provide a fence or trellis for this plant to climb, good sunlight, and water, your grannyvine will do the rest.
 With insane speed, it can rapidly grow to heights of almost 15 feet tall.
 The vines will spread out sideways once they run out of climbing surface.